ColaLinN/cs-notes/docs/distributed-systems/04-state-consistency.md

 Performance

-- Performance is bad because all updates go though the server's disk
+- Performance is bad because all updates go through the server's disk

 Consistency